PiggyAwesome/useless/README.md

-Yo mamma so fat when she went to the movies she sat by everybody
+Yo mamma is so fat when she fell in love, she broke it.